5 Elements of a Successful Intent Data Strategy

 For example, integrating with your CRM will help with increased visibility and performance through the funnel.
-It can also fuel your land and expand strategy.
+It can also fuel your land and expand your strategy.

-Taking an incremental and step by step approach to your intent data strategy is important for its success.
+Taking an incremental and step-by-step approach to your intent data strategy is important for its success.
 Intent data can benefit different teams and departments within an organization, increase customer satisfaction, and also help your business scale quickly.